Zach Smith (American football): Early life

-Smith grew up in Grandview, Texas and attended Grandview High School.
+Smith grew up in Grandview, Texas, and attended Grandview High School.
 Smith passed for 10,217 yards and 113 touchdowns over the course of his high school career.
-Smith committed to play college football at Baylor over offers from Texas, Kansas, and SMU.
+Smith committed to play college football for Baylor over offers from Texas, Kansas, and SMU.

 College career

 Baylor

-Smith began his collegiate career at Baylor, joining the team as an early enrollee.
-He played in ten games as a freshman and started Baylor's final four games after Seth Russell suffered a fractured ankle.
+Smith began his collegiate career at Baylor University, joining the team as an early enrollee.
+He played in ten games as a freshman and started the Bears' final four games after Seth Russell suffered a fractured ankle.
 Smith finished the season with pass completions 116 on 196 attempts for 1,526 yards with 13 touchdowns and seven interceptions.

 Going into his sophomore year, Smith competed for the starting quarterback position against incoming freshman Charlie Brewer and graduate transfer Anu Solomon, who was eventually named the starter.
 He replaced Solomon in the second game of the season and was named the starter following the game.
 Smith played in nine games with six starts over the course of the season, before losing his starting position to Brewer, completing 105 of 201 pass attempts for 1,471 yards with eight touchdowns and eight interceptions.
 After the end of the season, he announced his intent to transfer from Baylor.